 As Ben notes (and analyzes thoughtfully) here, Trump gave a speech today that included various proposals relating to terrorism.
 Here's the part that touched on DOJ and terrorism prosecutions:

 Back for a rematch, John Lynch and I return to the “hackback” debate in episode 97, with Jim Lewis of CSIS providing color commentary.

-The Program on Extremism at George Washington University released their report entitled ISIS in America: From Retweets to Raqqa.
-The report examines all cases of U.S. persons arrested, indicted, or convicted in the United States for ISIS-related activities the individual's various motivations, path to radicalization, and the degree of their tangible links to ISIS.
+Lorenzo Vidino and Seamus Hughes of the Program on Extremism at George Washington University released an excellent report earlier this week entitled ISIS in America: From Retweets to Raqqa.
+The report, consisting of two parts, first examines all cases of U.S. persons arrested, indicted, or convicted in the United States for ISIS-related activities.
+The second part examines the individual's various motivations, path to radicalization, and the degree of their tangible links to ISIS.